 Western Sydney University must be satisfied that you are able to commence independent study at a suitable level for entry into the Master of Philosophy.

 The approved qualifications for entry into the Master of Philosophy are the following:

 - Bachelor (Honours) degree; or

-- Bachelor degree plus demonstration in an appropriate discipline(s) of capacity for research deemed acceptable for the purpose of proceeding to the degree.
+- Bachelor degree plus demonstration in an appropriate discipline of research capacity; or

-Find a supervisor
+Step 2: Find a supervisor